donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 TBD: This last paragraph is subject to change following discussions involving TG1 and the Security Officer.

 Digital datasets can be uploaded in two ways: (1) manually by the researcher (as described in 7), and (2) by an automatic upload procedure that is controlled by the lab manager or ICT group.
 The DI centers decide which upload process is to be followed for which lab and for which study type.

 #### 8.2.6	Non-digital data

 Non-digital data cannot be stored in the repository.
-Their location has to be specified in the appropriate attribute field, either by selection from a menu or by entering it as free text.
+Their location has to be specified in the appropriate field, either by selection from a menu or by entering it as free text.
 The menu may contain labels (e.g., DCC Questionnaire and Psychological Test Archive) that do not specify a particular physical location but instead refer to a location that is commonly known in the respective center.

 Typically, within a room, the non-digital data of multiple DACs are stored at a location that can be further specified by referring to a cabinet (e.g., nr.
-2), a shelf (e.g., shelf A), a freezer (e.g., freezer B, rack 2), etc. If available, these additional location indicators must be entered in a free text metadata field.
-In case the non-digital data are relocated, this metadata field must be updated.
+2), a shelf (e.g., shelf A), a freezer (e.g., freezer B, rack 2), etc. These location indicators must be provided in one or more files that are organized in a folder named “DataLocation”.
+The format of these files must be easily accessible, for example, .docx, .txt, .pdf, .xlsx.
+In case the non-digital data are relocated, these files must be updated.

-TBD: We still have to add attributes for the location of the non-digital data.
-I propose to add two repeatable free-text attributes: locationNonDigitalRoom and locationNonDigitalWithinRoom.
-I prefer 2 instead of 1 metadata field, because the room may change, whereas the within-room location may not.
+TBD: We still need an attributes for the location of the non-digital data.
+I propose to add a repeatable free-text attribute: locationNonDigitalRoom.

 Typically, parameters of non-digital data will be converted to digital format.
 All digital data that are obtained in this way must be added to the DAC.
 Storing non-digital data in the archive after conversion to digital format does not automatically imply that the original non-digital data can be discarded.
 This is because the conversion process can be selective, in the sense that not all parameters are extracted that are possibly of scientific value.
 For some non-digital data (e.g., questionnaires, psychological tests, handwritten text) the conversion to digital format involves little or no loss of scientific value.
 For other non-digital data (e.g., blood and other tissue samples), by performing an analysis (e.g., biochemical), only a few parameters (e.g., hormone levels) are converted to digital format.

-In cases where the center director decides that the non-digital data (e.g., tissue samples) do not have to be archived, then it suffices that only the converted digital data is archived.
+In cases where the center director decides that the non-digital data (e.g., tissue samples) do not have to be archived, it suffices that only the converted digital data is archived.

 #### 8.2.7	Data reduction